rogeriopsilva/Getting_and_Cleaning_Data/README.md

 For training data is the same

 ##The script
-The run_analysis.R script will merge the test and training datasets into one dataset, works processes the relevant columns and extracts two independent tidy dataset.
+The run_analysis.R script will merge the test and training datasets into one dataset, processes the relevant columns and extracts two independent tidy dataset.
-The "root" of input data, will be on the working directory The output files will be on the working directory
+The "root" of input data, will be on the working directory.
+The output files will be on the working directory

 ##The Code Book